shadstradamus/DMCS/mappings/icb-to-dmcs.md

 # ICB to DMCS Mapping

-Mapping from Industry Classification Benchmark (ICB) to DMCS taxonomy.
+Mapping from Industry Classification Benchmark (ICB) to DMCS classification.

 ## About ICB